Māngungu Mission

 Tour the mission house to see a copy of the original Treaty document signed here, and look for the names of well-known New Zealand pioneers on the cemetery gravestones.

-Cycle a section or all of the Pou Herenga Tai - Twin Coast Cycle Trail, which starts at Māngungu.
+Cycle a section or all of the Ngā Pou Herenga Ta Twin Coast Great Ride, which starts or ends at Māngungu.